Howth Castle

-Howth Castle (/ˈhoʊθ/ HOHTH-') is a historic dwelling, originally of Norman origin, that lies by the village of Howth, County Dublin, Ireland; it is sited within a substantial estate.
-The castle was the ancestral home of the St Lawrence family that had held the area since the Norman Invasion of 1180, and the head of which held the title of Lord Howth, a feudal barony, until circa 1425, Baron Howth to 1767, then Earl of Howth until 1909.
-The castle and estate were held by distaff heirs, the Gaisford-St Lawrence family, from 1909 to 2019, when they were sold to Tetrarch Capital.
+Howth Castle (/ˈhoʊθ/ HOHTH-') is a historic dwelling, based on 14th and 15th century Anglo-Norman construction, that lies by the village of Howth, County Dublin, Ireland.
+It is sited within a substantial estate.
+The castle was the ancestral home of the St Lawrence family that had held the area since the 12th century Norman invasion, and the head of which held in time the titles of Lord Howth (a feudal barony) until circa 1425, Baron Howth to 1767, then Earl of Howth until 1909.
+The castle and estate were held by distaff heirs, the Gaisford-St Lawrence family, from 1909 to 2019, when they were sold to an investment group, Tetrarch.

-The estate today still includes much of the peninsula of Howth Head, including extensive heathland and much of Howth's cliff walks, with views over Dublin Bay, light woodland, and the island of Ireland's Eye.
+The estate today still includes a major part of the peninsula of Howth Head, including extensive heathland and much of Howth's cliff walks, with views over Dublin Bay, light woodland, and the island of Ireland's Eye.
 On the grounds near the castle are golf courses, a hotel and gardens.
 There is also a collapsed portal tomb and several small streams pass through the estate.

 In October 2018, the Gaisford St Lawrence family announced their agreement to sell the castle, demesne and Ireland's Eye to the Tetrarch investment group who intended to redevelop the hotel and course as a luxury resort.
-A 7-acre portion of the site zoned for residential development close to the castle gate was sold onwards by Tetrarch to Glenveagh Homes for €14m after the sale closed.
+A 7-acre portion of the site zoned for residential development close to the castle gate was sold onwards by Tetrarch to Glenveagh Homes for €14m after the main sale closed.
+The contents of the castle, including most furniture, were sold at auction in 2021, with a separate auction of books and letters.

 History

 Bronze age settlement

-On the grounds of Howth Castle is a 3,000-year old dolmen tomb known as Aideen's Grave.
+On the grounds of Howth Castle is a dolmen tomb known as Aideen's Grave thought to date to around 2500 BC.
 According to legend it is the resting place of the mythological figure Aideen.
 This legend is the subject of the poem 'Aideen's Grave' by Samuel Ferguson.